perthblank/deva/readme.md

 #### Chat
 Refer `config_chat.py`

-A chat is defined as a list of chat items.
-Each chat item has  following attribute:
+A chat is defined as a list of chat nodes.
+Each chat node has  following attribute:
-- `id`: index of the item
+- `id`: index of the node
 - `title`: text of current chat box
 - `type`: constant from `ChatTextType.STATEMENT, ChatTextType.BRANCH`, where `branch` means current chat box contains a choice question, come with the attribute `branch`, `branch_to`
 - `branch`: a list of choices
 - `branch_to`: a list index of the corresponding choice should jump to.
 Should have equal length with `branch`
-- `status_code`(*optional*): a status that current chat item will trigger
+- `status_code`(*optional*): a status that current chat node will trigger
-- `exclude_status`: status that if triggered by previous chat items, this item will not be shown anymore
+- `exclude_status`: status that if triggered by previous chat nodes, this node will not be shown anymore
-- `prereq_status`: status that needed to be triggered to show this item
+- `prereq_status`: status that needed to be triggered to show this node

 I create this project in memory to my favourite PC game ever.